TacoConKvass/RogueLegacy2-Mods/Arsenal/README.md

 2. Backup your "Assembly-CSharp.dll" file located in "GamePath/Rogue Legacy 2_Data/Managed".
 3. Replace the file with the modded one.
 4. Have fun!

+Parts of files with modified content can be found in the Explanations folder, with comments explaining some things